jac377/startup/README.md

 # startup
 Budgeting app that can assist families with their budget.<br>
-Practicing new skills, by changing this line again.
+Practicing new skills and changing this line again.<br>